cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

 * Flow in the conducting zone during inspiration is fast and turbulent
 * No gas exchange occurs in the conducting zone
-The volume of the conducting zone therefore contributes to **anatomic dead space**
+The volume of the conducting zone therefore contributes to **anatomic dead space**.
 * Blood supply to the conducting zone is via the **bronchial circulation**

 * **Mucous** is secreted by **goblet cells** in the bronchial walls to trap inhaled particles
-* **Cilia** in the bronchial walls move rhythmically to move the staircase of mucuous up to the epiglottis, where it is then swallowed.
+* **Cilia** in the bronchial walls move rhythmically to drive the mucociliary elevator, driving mucuous up to the epiglottis, where it is then swallowed or expectorated

 ![](http://i.imgur.com/qgajMA5.jpg)